rust-lang/rust/src/doc/rustc-dev-guide/src/borrow_check/region_inference/member_constraints.md

 A member constraint `'m member of ['c_1..'c_N]` expresses that the region `'m` must be *equal* to some **choice regions** `'c_i` (for some `i`).
 These constraints cannot be expressed by users, but they arise from `impl Trait` due to its lifetime capture rules.
-Consinder a function such as the following:
+Consider a function such as the following:

 ```rust